-ADMINISTRATIVE POLICIES

-The Postdoctoral Resident position is a 40-50 hour/week full time positions.
-Residency will be considered a 12 month position.
-In order to successfully complete from this full year program, they must complete at least 1500 hours and meet the program's competency goals.
+ADMINISTRATIVE POLICIESThe Postdoctoral Resident position is a 40-50 hour/week full time position.
+Fellowship/Residency will be considered a 12 month position.
+In order to successfully complete this full year program, a minimum of 1500 hours must be met.

-The stipend for the 2024-2025 Resident is \$67,740.
+The stipend for the 2025-2026 Resident is \$77,000-78,000.
 Residents are considered employees of the county and will be given full benefits, including health insurance, (medical, dental and vision), county holidays and vacation time in line with county policy/ school district calendars.